zjswanson/Contacts-php/README.md

 ```
 Behavior: User enters data into contact forms on contact page, page displays details of new contact.
 Sample Input: name: Sam, phone: 555-555-5001, address: there
-Sample Output: Contact page shos entry with with: Sam, 555-555-5001, there
+Sample Output: Contact page shows entry with with: Sam, 555-555-5001, there
 ```
 ```
 Behavior: user clicks home, page displays list of all contacts entered.